What does an Apple Watch do – Apple Watch features (2025)

 Control music

-One of the most popular Apple Watch functions is that it can control music on your iPhone, iPad, or Computer.
+One of the most popular functions of Apple Watch is that it can control music on your iPhone, iPad, or Computer.
 It can also store up to 2GB locally and playback music all on its own almost as any iPod ever could.
 This feature makes the Apple Watch perfect for joggers.
 The Apple Watch can also control your iPhone’s music playback, both locally stored music and from iTunes.
 If your iPhone is streaming to AirPlay-enabled speakers, whether you’re in your office or at any other place, you can control all of that as well, right from your wrist.

 Notifications & alerts

-Apple Watch’s ability to keep you connected to your notifications without needing to have your iPhone near you all the time is also one of the most important features of Apple Watch.
+Apple Watch’s ability to keep you connected to your notifications without needing to have your iPhone near you all the time is also one of the most important features of an Apple Watch.

 With the Apple smartwatch, all of your notifications are at your fingertips as if someone is next to you tapping you on the wrist, whenever you get an alert.
 To make sure you don’t miss any notifications you can turn on a Notification Indicator that will display a red dot on your watch face if you have unread notifications.